webscraperio/web-scraper-documentation/docs/Selectors/Link selector.md

 ![Fig. 1: Multiple link selectors for category navigation][multiple-level-link-selectors]

-**Handle pagination**

-For example an e-commerce site has multiple categories.
-Each category has a list of items and pagination links.
-Also some pages are not directly available from the category but are available from pagination pages (you can see pagination links 1-5, but not 6-8).
-You can start by building a sitemap that visits each category and extract items from category page.
-This sitemap will extract items only from the first pagination page.
-To extract items from all of the pagination links including the ones that are not visible at the beginning you need to create another *Link selector* that selects the pagination links.
-Figure 2 shows how the link selector should be created in the sitemap.
-When the scraper opens a category link it will extract items that are available in the page.
-After that it will find the pagination links and also visit those.
-If the pagination link selector is made a child to itself it will recursively discover all pagination pages.
-Figure 3 shows a selector graph where you can see how pagination links discover more pagination links and more data.

-![Fig. 2: Sitemap with Link selector for pagination][pagination-link-selectors]
-![Fig. 3: Selector graph with pagination][pagination-selector-graph]

 ## Related videos

 * [How to set up pagination with page numbers using Link selector]
 * [How to set up pagination with "Next" button using Link selector]

  [multiple-level-link-selectors]: ../images/selectors/link/multiple-level-link-selectors.png?raw=true
- [pagination-link-selectors]: ../images/selectors/link/pagination-link-selectors.png?raw=true
- [pagination-selector-graph]: ../images/selectors/link/pagination-selector-graph.png?raw=true
  [element-click]: Element%20click%20selector.md
  [link-popup]: Link%20popup%20selector.md
  [css-selector]: ../CSS%20selector.md